rgarro/carModels/README.md

 # carModels

+### Complex Models For Rigging Car Industry Physics in further Unity3D Projects

+Chet Baker Trumphet is a Leaf spring, rebound clip his hands

-𝜏 = r product F is a blue RedBull
+𝜏 = r product F is a Blue RedBull

 The three notes of Fast Car like a tangential wave on a flat road, Fucking Tracy Chapman Delta F Dividing delta Time kinetic k*i*s power 2 on elevation